bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @DJMcNab</div>

-The "multiple windows" example has been updated to use the new renderer apis.
-Thanks to the new renderer apis, this example is now [much nicer to look at](https://github.com/bevyengine/bevy/blob/main/examples/window/multiple_windows.rs) (and will look even nicer when we add high level Render Targets).
+The "multiple windows" example has been updated to use the new renderer APIs.
+Thanks to the new renderer APIs, this example is now [much nicer to look at](https://github.com/bevyengine/bevy/blob/main/examples/window/multiple_windows.rs) (and will look even nicer when we add high level Render Targets).

 ![multiple windows](multiple_windows.png)